alme197112/asd-and-Rizzo.github.io/DataScienceZeroStart.md

 Then it is possible to grab data query classes(SQL via https://class.stanford.edu/courses/DB/2014/SelfPaced/about) or Python or more high level Data Science (https://www.coursera.org/course/datasci , has very cool SQL) or JavaScript(may appear to be good to deliver Data Science into live environment and do interactive visualizations - not web sites, may try https://www.khanacademy.org/computing/computer-programming ).

+Learn and recall some hardcore Statistics and Probability (free there courses and books on internet).

 Ensure there are jobs for Data Science for you.
 Next are from Belarus: